karakays/lfcs/README.md

 #### PAM configuration
 PAM configuration files are found in `/etc/pam.d`.
 Each file corresponds to a service that relies on PAM for authentication, e.g.
+* sshd
 * sudo
 * su
 * login
 * passwd
-* sshd
-* reboot etc.

-A PAM-aware application invokes `libpam` which in turn checks these configuration files to apply rules and might invoke further modules.
+A PAM-aware application invokes `libpam` which in turn checks these configuration files to apply rules and invokes PAM modules.

-Each line in a PAM configuration specifies a rule that is made of
+PAM configuration is made up of rules each in a single line -

-`type` `control` `module-path` `module-args`
+`<type> <control> <module-path module-args>`

+#### PAM modules

-Modules are stacked together and all together they build up the authentication process.
+PAM modules are libraries with `*.so` extension located in the `/lib/security`.
+They are stacked together and build up the authentication process.
 Modules are executed in the order and the result of each module (either success or failure) affects overall authentication.

-##### type or module interface
+##### Type or module interface
 Specifies the module interface to be used

 type | desc
 --- | ---
-`auth` | Instruct the app to authenticate the user `account`  | Checks users account attributes such as if account has expired or authn allowed at that time `password` | Used for changing passwords
-`session` | functions before and after session is established
+`auth` | Instructs the user to authenticate
+`account`  | Checks users account attributes such as if account has expired or authn allowed at that time `password` | Used for updating authn mechanisms `session` | functions before and after session is established

 ##### control